 Even though your plan does not need to be perfect, every company, regardless of its size, requires a plan.
 A well-written plan helps you stay focused on the right opportunities, business goals, and customers.
 Also, any investor or partner you bring will want to see that you have a clear plan to reach.

 Solution: make sure you write down your business plan.
 One or two pages is sufficient.
 Because things are always fluid in business, be sure to update them whenever there is a change, which sometimes happens weekly or monthly.
 Your plan ought to include metrics, so you know how your success will be measured.

 It is common for small businesses to operate without a business budget.
 The owner does not create a budget many times because of the time investing in the process.
 However, to ensure profitability, the owner must make an annual budget to finance the company’s objectives and strategies continuously.
+Sometimes their only option is to check out some of the best peer to peer lending for borrowers to get their budget going.
 Many successful companies do not operate on a budget, but organizations that do this can allocate dollars for those things that ultimately improve and boost the business.